miwashi-edu/edu-frontend-auth/README.md

 // In fetchData
 const token = sessionStorage.getItem('access_token');
 ```
+## Vulnerabilities:

+Vulnerable to Cross-Site Scripting (XSS) attacks.
+If an attacker can inject malicious scripts into your web application, they can access session storage and steal the JWT.

+### Cross-tab/session limitations:

+Data stored in session storage is accessible only in the tab where it was created and is cleared when the tab is closed, limiting its use in multi-tab applications.

 # 2. Local Storage (as is)

 > Frontend: Use localStorage.setItem('access_token', result.token) and localStorage.removeItem('access_token').